Interneuron

 Interneurons can be further broken down into two groups: local interneurons and relay interneurons.
 Local interneurons have short axons and form circuits with nearby neurons to analyze small pieces of information.
 Relay interneurons have long axons and connect circuits of neurons in one region of the brain with those in other regions.
 However, interneurons are generally considered to operate mainly within local brain areas.
-The interaction between interneurons allow the brain to perform complex functions such as learning, and decision-making.
+The interaction between interneurons allows the brain to perform complex functions such as learning and decision-making.

 Structure

-Approximately 20–30% of the neurons in the neocortex are interneurons, while the remaining neurons are pyramidal neurons.
+In the human brain, approximately 20–30% of the neurons in the neocortex are interneurons, and the remaining majority of neurons are pyramidal.
 Investigations into the molecular diversity of neurons is impeded by the inability to isolate cell populations born at different times for gene expression analysis.
 An effective means of identifying coetaneous interneurons is neuronal birthdating.
 This can be achieved using nucleoside analogs such as EdU.

 In 2008, a nomenclature for the features of GABAergic cortical interneurons was proposed, called Petilla terminology.